mprimi/portable-secret/README.md

 ### Feedback

-I would love to hear what you think of this project.
+I would love to hear what you think of this project, wether your feedback is good, bad, or ugly.

-Please do [create a GH issue](https://github.com/mprimi/portable-secret/issues) if you have anything to share.
+Please use [GH issue](https://github.com/mprimi/portable-secret/issues) to report problem and make improvement suggestions.
+For everything else, start a [GH Discussion](https://github.com/mprimi/portable-secret/discussions).

-Or send me an email.
-You can find my homepage through my GH profile.
+Happy to talk over email too.
+My homepage has my email address (and PGP key), you can find it through my [GH profile](https://github.com/mprimi).